GrokkingGrok/Project-Asimov/design/src/asimov/flow/TokenTorqTrainingLoop.md

       - Complex tasks draw TokenTorq from Giskard at a higher rate, but mine slowly when production starts, and then produce lots of torq by the end.
       - Simple tasks draw less TokenTorq, but have flatter Torq curves.
     - The lower Giskard.tick_rate, the harder the robot has to work to mine Torq, the more Torq it produces per unit TokenTorq, but less Torq overall.
+    - There are more, but you'll have to [learn about those in TorqMining.md](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/design/src/asimov/flow/TorqMiningLoop.md).

 ## Massive Implications of Torq Mining
 Economic growth requires buying more robots (because fleet utilization is high).